Total Knee Replacement Surgery in Denver

-The knee is one of the most complicated joints in the body.
-It consists of a kneecap (patella), the upper bone (femur) and lower bone (tibia) of the leg.
-These are all bound together with ligaments, tendons and muscles.
+The knee is one of the most complicated joints in the body, consisting of the kneecap (patella), the upper bone (femur) and lower bone (tibia).
+All of these are all bound together with ligaments, tendons and muscles.
 Cartilage provides a cushion between the bones and enables them to move smoothly.
-The knee is a "hinge joint," which moves in one direction.

-Total knee surgery is the replacement of a damaged knee with an artificial joint.
-The total knee is made of three parts:
+Total knee replacement surgery involves replacing the knee with an artificial joint made up of three parts:

 - A metal part covering the femur surface (femoral component)